 Argentina Travel Resources

-- TRAVEL INSURANCE | As of August 26, 2022 it is not longer a requirement to have travel insurance that includes COVID coverage to enter the country.
-HOWEVER, it still is and always has been a good idea to travel insured.
+• TRAVEL INSURANCE | It is always a good idea to travel insured.
 It protects you in so many cases, like lost luggage and trip cancellations, medical emergencies and evacuations.
 It’s very affordable with the potential to save you thousands in the case of an emergency.
 I recommend SafetyWing.

-- PHONE PLAN | These days, traveling with data is essential.
+• PHONE PLAN | These days, traveling with data is essential.
 Especially in Argentina where everything is managed on Instagram and WhatsApp.
-Purchasing a local SIM card can be tricky without a local ID, I recommend this E-SIM card, which has unlimited data.
-It’s hassle-free and affordable.
-If you have an older phone that doesn’t support E-SIM, check out DrimSim for a physical sim card alternative.
+I recommend this E-SIM card.
+It’s hassle-free and affordable, for more read how to get an Argentina sim card.

-- ACCOMMODATION IN ARGENTINA | booking.com is the most common hotel site used in Argentina and it’s where you’ll find the most options.
+• ACCOMMODATION IN ARGENTINA booking.com is the most common hotel site used in Argentina and it’s where you’ll find the most options.

-- RENTAL CARS | I love to travel Argentina via road trip, check out RentalCars.com for the best rates for rental cars here.
+• RENTAL CARS | I love to travel Argentina via road trip, I’ve always used rentalcars.com, now they are operating under the umbrella of Booking.com’s car rental system.

-- VPN | If you’ll be using a public WiFi connection and want to secure your data, I highly recommend using a VPN, I personally use and have had a good experience with ExpressVPN.
+• VPN | If you’ll be using a public WiFi connection and want to secure your data, I highly recommend using a VPN, I personally use and have had a good experience with ExpressVPN.
 I also use it to access Hulu and American Netflix from Argentina.

-- FLIGHTS | Always check Google Flights and Skyscanner for flights to and within Argentina.
+• FLIGHTS | Always check Google Flights and Skyscanner for flights to and within Argentina.
 Aerolineas Argentina is the local airline with the most routes.
-FlyBondi and Jetsmart are two budget airlines with dirt-cheap prices (but expect to pay for every add-on like luggage)z
+FlyBondi and Jetsmart are two budget airlines with dirt-cheap prices (but expect to pay for every add-on like luggage).

-- NEED HELP PLANNING? | I offer one-on-one travel consultations to help you plan your trip to Argentina.
+• BOOK A CONSULTATION | I offer one-on-one travel consultations to help you plan your trip to Argentina.
 Pick my brain to get a local’s insight.
 Click here for more information.